battermann/cvk77.github.io/_posts/2015-12-03-parser-combinators.markdown

     return (x, y)
 ```

 > You might remember me writing that the last line is always returned automatically, so what is this explicit `return` doing there?
-In Haskell, `return` doesn't work like return in most languages, it takes a value and wraps it in a context.
-If you actually want to know what's going on, I can recommend the excellent book [Learn You a Haskell For Great Good](http://learnyouahaskell.com/) by Miran Lipovača.
+In Haskell, `return` doesn't work like return in most languages: it takes a value and wraps it in a context.
+> If you actually want to know what's going on, I can recommend the excellent book [Learn You a Haskell For Great Good](http://learnyouahaskell.com/) by Miran Lipovača.
 If you're just here for the parsers, you can safely ignore it.

-Wrapping it all up, here's our parser:
+Wrapping it all up, here's our complete parser:

 ```
 parser = do